 Label development becomes a difficult task as projects scale up.

 With multiple products under development, managing multiple SKUs of every product becomes difficult.
-While initially, brands can get away with spreadsheets and emails to get their label management work done, eventually, such projects demand a dedicated creative collaboration tool.
+While initially, brands can get away with spreadsheets and emails to get their label management work done, eventually, such projects demand a dedicated Workflow management software.

 Developing a label includes multiple requirements — online collaborative proofing, digital asset management, collaborating with both internal and external stakeholders, as well as meeting regulatory requirements.